Sen. Josh Hawley says ‘Antifa scumbags’ terrorized his family’s Virginia home. Protesters say they held a peaceful vigil.

 “Tonight while I was in Missouri, Antifa scumbags came to our place in DC and threatened my wife and newborn daughter,” he wrote on Twitter late Monday.
 “They screamed threats, vandalized, and tried to pound open our door.”

 Demonstrators with ShutDownDC, which organized the protest, told The Washington Post that they did not engage in vandalism or even knock on Hawley’s door.
-A 50-minute video shared by the group shows protesters writing in chalk on the sidewalk, chanting through a megaphone, and at one point leaving a copy of the Constitution on Hawley’s doorstep.
+A 50-minute video shared by the group shows protesters writing in chalk on the sidewalk, chanting through a megaphone and at one point leaving a copy of the Constitution on Hawley’s doorstep.

 “This was not threatening behavior,” said Patrick Young, a ShutDownDC organizer.
 “This is people engaging in democracy and engaging in civil discourse. … This was a pretty tame and peaceful visit to his house.”